Chaitanyareddy0702/Dev_Summit_Kubevela_HandsOn/README.md

 ## Prerequisite

 - Sign-up to [Killercoda](https://killercoda.com/)
+- Go to Playgrounds by clicking on the "Playgrounds" tile.
+- Open the "Kubernetes 1.32" playground by clicking on the "Kubernetes 1.32" tile.
-- Create a Kubernetes playground in Killercoda
+- This should open the Kubernetes playground environment in Killercoda

 ### Step 1: Verify the setup